Last Updated: October 10, 2024

 To gain admission, students must meet the general requirements for ULM’s graduate school and one of three additional criteria laid out on ULM’s website, which factor in applicants’ undergraduate GPA, GRE scores, and previous professional experience in the field of gerontology.

-Once enrolled, students complete 36 credit hours, consisting of a core curriculum and the selection of one of six areas of specialization.
-These include Program Administrator, Aging Studies, Long-Term Care Administration, Small Business Management, Mental Health, and Grief Care Management.
+Once enrolled, students complete 36 credit hours, consisting of a core curriculum and the selection of one of six areas of specialization including:

 These specializations allow students to tailor their studies to their interests.

-With an average net price of $10,787 per semester, ULM is the most affordable college in this list and a wonderful option for people interested in the degree.
+With an average in-state tuition and fees of $9,579 per year, ULM is the most affordable college in this list and a wonderful option for people interested in the degree.

 Webster University

-The courses in Webster University’s Master of Arts in Gerontology program draw from a variety of disciplines, such as management, the behavioral and social sciences, economics, political science, and the natural sciences.
 This multidisciplinary framework establishes a broad educational base to help students understand the impact of aging on individuals and cultures.

 As with other programs in this list, Webster requires applicants to hold a bachelor’s degree with a minimum 2.5 GPA.
 Other requirements are detailed once the application process begins.
 The 36 credit hours required in this program include eight core courses, which are supplemented by electives contained within the gerontology major and/or the curricula of other majors.
 In this way, Webster’s MA in Gerontology is unique, compared to the others detailed in this article, since students can earn an MA in Gerontology while simultaneously taking courses in other subjects of interest to them.